Developer Guide

 RADIS is an open-source project, and therefore anyone can contribute, whether you already know spectroscopy or not.
 The project is organized around a GitHub repository.

-This is the developper documentation, if you want to access the latest features, modify the code, or contribute.
+This is the installation procedure for developpers.
 For the user documentation, see the use-only install.

 1. Fork the RADIS repository and use that url for the clone step below.
 This will make submitting changes easier in the long term for you.